grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 {% endhighlight %}

 Note that by default **mydsp** is used as the name of the created class.
-You may need to use the **-cn name** Faust compiler parameter to possibly generate another class name, especially if you need to compile several Faust generated C++ classes in a same context.
+You may need to use the **-cn name** Faust compiler parameter to possibly generate another class name, especially if you need to compile several Faust generated C++ classes in a same context and avoid name clashes.

 ### The audio class ###

 Faust audio architecture is a glue between the host audio system and a Faust module.
-It is responsible to allocate and release the audio channels and to call the Faust **dsp::compute method** to handle incoming audio buffers and/or to produce audio output buffers.
+It is responsible to allocate and release audio channels and to call the Faust **dsp::compute method** to handle incoming audio buffers and/or to produce audio output buffers.
 It is also responsible to present the audio as non-interleaved float/double data, normalized between -1 and 1.

 A Faust audio architecture derives the following audio class: